alexandre-abrioux/alexandre-abrioux/README.md

 #### Rust

-- Maintainer of [alexandre-abrioux/github-profile-toolbox](https://github.com/alexandre-abrioux/github-profile-toolbox), a GitHub action that generates a toolbox to customize your GitHub profile
+- Maintainer of [alexandre-abrioux/github-profile-toolbox](https://github.com/alexandre-abrioux/github-profile-toolbox), a GitHub action to generate a toolbox in your profile's README
 - Contributed to [ashell](https://github.com/MalpenZibo/ashell), a status bar for Hyperland - [#720](https://github.com/MalpenZibo/ashell/pull/720)

 #### Lua